eniyavanthangabharathi-a11y/control-system-projects/mass_spring_damper_control/README.md

 ## 🎯 Conclusion

-Feedback control transforms an oscillatory system into a stable and controllable one.
+Control strategies transform an unstable system into a stable one.

-Different control strategies provide trade-offs between performance, complexity, and implementation requirements.
+Different methods involve trade-offs between performance and complexity.

-Choosing the right method depends on system constraints and desired performance.